Lightningbulb2/FAF-sim-speed-balancer/README.md

 • "Zoop" forward a few ticks after short freezes to improve timings

-## Connoisseurs (curious about the mod, it's functionality, gave feedback, excited for adoption)
+## Believers (sat in the desolate lobby for a while hoping people would join to playtest)

 Phong

-AI_Easy

-True_guesser

-## Believers (sat in the desolate lobby for a while hoping people would join to playtest)

 Terren